Skip to main content

 Recommendation

 If you need Crawl4AI's Python extensibility hooks or Firecrawl's document parsing, those tools are worth their additional complexity for the right workload.
-Spider is the right choice when throughput is the primary concern and you're willing to build the extraction layer separately.

 Also see: CRW vs Firecrawl: detailed comparison · CRW vs Crawl4AI: detailed comparison